strikeslip/SeisClaw/README.md

 Granular synthesis is the heart of ShadowZone and the primary engine of SeisClaw.
 It operates by generating a continuous stream of short audio events — grains — each with its own frequency, amplitude, duration, pan position, and envelope.
 The synthesis texture emerges from the collective behaviour of many grains rather than from any individual sound.

-SeisClaw implements three distinct granular clouds operating simultaneously:
+SEISCLAW implements three distinct granular clouds operating simultaneously:

 **Texture Cloud** — High-density, short-duration grains producing continuous textural wash.
 Parameters in SeisClaw: density 35–95 grains/second (driven by waveform amplitude), grain duration 35ms (spread ±50%), frequency spread ±1.2 octaves around root×4, pan spread ±1.0 (full stereo field), sine waveform, lowpass filter at 6kHz.
 The texture cloud's density and frequency spread are directly modulated by the instantaneous amplitude and derivative of the seismic waveform sample at the current playhead position.